caperaven/project-evolve/README.md

 #### Required Patterns To be used:

-- Singleton / Separation of Concerns
+- Separation of Concerns
 - Factory
+- Builder
 - Convention over Code